 PaintCare is a nonprofit organization established by the American Coatings Association to implement manufacturer-led paint stewardship programs in states that pass paint stewardship laws.
 PaintCare currently operates programs in California, Colorado, Connecticut, District of Columbia, Maine, Minnesota, Oregon, Rhode Island, Vermont, and Washington, and is developing a program for New York.
-The Connecticut program is required by state law, but it is designed and operated by the paint manufacturing industry through PaintCare.

 The primary requirement of paint stewardship laws is for paint manufacturers to set up paint drop-off sites at retailers and other locations where households and businesses can take postconsumer (leftover) architectural paint, free of charge.
 PaintCare has established more than 2,000 paint drop-off sites across its programs.
-While most sites are paint and hardware stores, solid waste facilities including transfer stations, recycling centers, and landfills, as well as household hazardous waste (HHW) facilities, may participate as paint drop-off sites.
+Most sites are paint and hardware stores, as well as government run waste collection facilities.

-Participation as a Drop-Off Site Is Voluntary
+Participation as a Drop-Off Site is Voluntary